Why is indoor air quality important?

-Improve ventilation: Increase the amount of outdoor air coming indoors by keeping your home well ventilated, especially when cooking or painting.
-Keeping windows open and kitchen and bathroom exhaust fans turned on will improve ventilation.
+Improve ventilation: Increase the amount of outdoor air coming indoors by keeping your home well ventilated, especially when cooking or during home renovations.
+Keep windows open and kitchen and bathroom exhaust fans turned on

 Lack of proper ventilation may occur in tightly sealed buildings or those with too high a level of re-circulated building air.
 This may reduce indoor air quality.
 These types of buildings may also have higher indoor moisture or humidity levels, contributing to the growth of mould and mildew.

-On days when outdoor air quality is very poor, such as during wildfires, increasing ventilation can increase indoor air pollution.
-In such situations consider limiting airflow from outdoors for a short period of time.
+On days when outdoor air quality is very poor, such as during wildfires, consider limiting airflow from outdoors for a short period of time.

 Clean the air: Air cleaners may be used in the home in addition to improving ventilation and trying to control or eliminate sources of the pollution.
-Air cleaners often come in one of two forms.
-The most common are those cleaners designed to remove particles from the air, while less common are those designed remove specific gases and odours.
+Air cleaners often come in 1 of 2 forms.
+The most common are those cleaners designed to remove particles from the air, while less common are those designed remove specific gases and odours

 Using air cleaners

 - Air cleaners vary in their cost and in how well they work.
 They also may have different types of filters.
 Mechanical or electric air filters are the most common and are designed to remove particles from the whole house (in-duct) or from a single room (portable).
 For example, HEPA (high efficiency particulate air) filters remove particles from the air, while activated carbon filters remove one or more gaseous pollutants.
 If you buy a portable air cleaner, follow the manufacturer’s specifications to choose the right size for the room you will use it in.
 Use the device that best meets your needs based on the type of pollutants you wish to capture.
 Also consider cost, energy and maintenance requirements.
 Change the filters regularly, as often as the manufacturer’s instructions tell you to